Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Cable Length and Thickness

 Drain snakes come in a few standard lengths and thicknesses.
-To tackle common household issues, such as unclogging a sink, tub, or shower, a 25-foot cable between ¼ and 5/16 inch thick should be sufficient.
+To tackle common household issues, such as unclogging a drain in a sink, tub, or shower, a 25-foot cable between ¼ inch and 5/16 inch thick should be sufficient.
 Those living in a multistory home with bathrooms upstairs may be better off with a snake that has a 50-foot cable, which is capable of reaching clogs in longer pipes.

 Head Design